borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - we unbundled all 3rd party code and require the respective libraries to be available and installed. this makes packaging easier for dist package maintainers.
   - discovery is done via pkg-config or (if that does not work) BORG_*_PREFIX env vars.
-  - our setup*.py is now much simpler, a lot moved to setup.cfg and we also use pyproject.toml now.
+  - our setup*.py is now much simpler, a lot moved to pyproject.toml now.
   - we had to stop supporting LibreSSL (e.g. on OpenBSD) due to their different API. borg on OpenBSD now also uses OpenSSL.